openHPI/TeachingTeamGuidelines/docs/04_course-settings.md

   - Perquisites for the course
   - Short detail about the course instructor.
   - Time required to finish the course.
-  - Certificate details and requirements for achievement.
+  - Exam & Certification details along with requirements for achievement.

 ## Course visual and introduction video